What is the maximum annual contribution that can be contributed to an HSA?

 How does an employee get reimbursed by the FSA?

 Employees must submit a claim to be reimbursed by the FSA.
-Claims may be submitted online or by using a Reimbursement Request Form, which is available in the Resources section of this website.
+Claims may be submitted online, through the mobile app or by using a Reimbursement Request Form, which is available in the Resources section of this website.
 Claims must be accompanied by itemized documentation for the expenses being claimed.
 Some FSAs also include a debit card which can be used to pay merchants directly from the FSA for qualified expenses.

 Why does Alerus Retirement and Benefits sometimes ask participants to turn in documentation for FSA debit card purchases?